platformsh/platformsh-docs/reference/toolstacks/php/drupal/redis-drupal-7.md

 ### Add the Redis PHP extension

-If you're using PhpRedis you will need to enable the PHP Redis extension.
+If you're using the PhpRedis option you will need to enable the PHP Redis extension.
 In your `.platform.app.yaml` file, add the following right after the `type` block:

 ```yaml